-Walking Facility improvements Neighborhood-scale planning Regional transportation improvements To improve regional transportation: 1) Support research into the redevelopment of railroad and intermodal/rail facilities in Marquette County and across the Upper Peninsula, such as that which has been undertaken recently by Dr. Lautala of Michigan Tech.
+Urban transit service Improve transit service in the City, by: 1) Staying involved with the planning process outlined for the creation of a MarqTran Human Service Coordination Plan; 2) focusing on public transportation and mobility management in community planning, decision-making and marketing; 3) by facilitating partnerships between institutions that utilize transit services, to creatively employ underutilized transit resources throughout the community.
+1 Neighborhood-scale planning Support neighborhood involvement and planning in transportation decisions.
+2 Regional transportation improvements To improve regional transportation: 1) Support research into the redevelopment of railroad and intermodal/rail facilities in Marquette County and across the Upper Peninsula, such as that which has been undertaken recently by Dr. Lautala of Michigan Tech.
 University.; 2) Support the implementation of a Customs Office in Marquette, to allow the port facilities to be upgraded to handle larger Great Lakes cruise ships and more diverse cargo; 3) Support efforts to improve the economic sustainability of the Sawyer International Airport.
-2 Community Services Chapter 7 "Green" municipal facilities and operations The City of Marquette should demonstrate "green" leadership in facilities operations, choosing options that are environmentally sound and otherwise sustainable, from materials recycling, to vehicle fleet management, to decisions regarding construction and re- construction.
-2 Sidewalks and Paths Funds should continue to be set aside, and areas near schools should be prioritized, to facilitate sidewalk and bike path maintenance and extensions.
-Seek Safe Routes to Schools funding for further enhancements to the pedestrian and bicycle network.
-A robust program of winter maintenance to keep pedestrian networks open is vital to a healthy, prosperous community.
-Winter Focus Decisions that affect municipal facilities and amenities should only be made with full consideration of winter, in order to maximize the quality of life and economic impacts of those decisions.
-Events and activities that help residents get outside during winter months should continue to be developed.
-2 Heartwood Forestland Much of the NTN's South Trails network is on land that was part of the Heartwood Forestland property acquisition, and the disposition of this 2

-Lower Harbor Ore Dock • Natural Environment Chapter 8 Riparian Buffer Ordinance The development of an ordinance to control stormwater runoff and sedimentation into streams by the use of riparian buffer zones is needed, as there are several streams in the City that collect stormwater runoff and drain into Lake Superior.
+2 Community Services Chapter 7 "Green" municipal facilities and operations The City of Marquette should demonstrate "green" leadership in facilities operations, choosing options that are environmentally sound and otherwise sustainable, from materials recycling, to vehicle 2 fleet management, to decisions regarding construction and re-construction.
+Sidewalks and Paths fleet management, to decisions regarding 1 get outside during winter months should continue to be developed.
+Heartwood Forestland Much of the NTN's South Trails network is on land that was part of the Heartwood Forestland property acquisition, and the disposition of this municipally-owned property in S. Marquette should be formally established by the adoption of a "sub-area plan" for use and management of the property, in order to guide future investment in the trails network.
+2 Lower Harbor Ore Dock If there are viable productive uses for the structure, the City should engage the public in visioning for of a broad spectrum of possible future uses, including as a public dock for large and small watercraft, and the "Botanical-Ecological Center" idea proposed in 2012 by a local group.
+1 Natural Environment Chapter 8 Riparian Buffer Ordinance The development of an ordinance to control stormwater runoff and sedimentation into streams by the use of riparian buffer zones is needed, as there are several streams in the City that collect stormwater runoff and drain into Lake Superior.
 2 Watershed Residential Zoning In order to help balance the need for new development with the need for resource protection, the Master Plan promotes the use of a new residential zoning designation called "Watershed Residential".
 This type of residential land use is particularly relevant in the southern portion of the City where new development pressures threaten to degrade the existing natural resources.
 The regulation of development in these environmentally sensitive areas is in keeping with recommendations presented in the Whetstone Brook and Orianna Creek Watershed Management Plan.
 2 Heartwood Forestland The City should, with maximum expediency, undertake and complete a formal determination process for land uses and conservation priorities for the former Heartwood Forestland property.
-2 Alternative Energy Production Systems
+2 Alternative Energy Production Systems The City should create land development ordinance provisions to permit the use of alternative energy production systems within the city limits, for both small residential and commercial applications, as well as larger systems for industrial applications.
+2 Sustainability and Thinking and acting with economic, social, and 2